Why Do Cats Have Whiskers, And What Exactly Do They Do? March 04 2022, 2 Comments

 What’s the deal with whiskers?
 These seemingly innocuous feline attributes serve a much more important purpose than you might have realized.
 Cat whiskers are more than just adorable li’l hairs on your cat’s muzzle: they’re a tool for communication and survival.
 Read on for six things you might not have known about your cat’s whiskers!

 3. Whiskers Are Like Tiny Radars

 Whiskers also help your cat determine if they’ll fit into a tight space.
-Your cat’s whiskers tend to be about as long as your cat is wide, so they help her to figure out how wide an opening is and whether she’ll fit through it.
+Their whiskers tend to be about as long as your cat is wide, so they help figure out how wide an opening is and whether they'll fit through it.

 4. Whiskers Make For Better Hunting

 Whiskers make your cat a better hunter.
 Cats are farsighted and can’t see well up close - in fact, they have a blind spot directly under their chin!

 When a cat is going in for the killing bite when hunting their prey, whether it’s their favorite mouse toy or a real mouse, your cat needs a way to make sure their prey is in the right position.

 That’s where the whiskers on the back of your cat’s forelegs and chin come in.
 A cat’s whisker tips are equipped with sensory organs called proprioceptors that help the cat determine an object’s distance, direction, and even surface texture.

 Your cat’s whiskers can tell you how they’re feeling.
 If your cat’s whiskers are relaxed and sticking out sideways, your cat is calm and relaxed.

 Whiskers pressed flat against their cheeks mean a cat is scared, feels threatened, or is angry.